C-rispy/C-rispy/README.md

 # Thierry Mathys
 ## About Me
-Finance and Data geek, who is currently studying Finance and Computer Science at the University of Zurich.
+Finance and Data nerd, who is currently studying Finance and Computer Science at the University of Zurich.
 Solid skills in [value investing and derivative risk management](www.linkedin.com/in/thierry-mathys-969a0728b), while trying to improve my programming and data analysis skills.
 ## Main Skills
 ### Solid knowledge
 [![My Skills](https://skillicons.dev/icons?i=py,c)](https://skillicons.dev)